evanthegrayt/vim-update-plugins/README.md

 git clone https://github.com/evanthegrayt/vim-update-plugins.git \
     ~/.vim/bundle/vim-update-plugins
 ```

+Don't forget to update your help documentation by running `:helptags` on the
+`doc` directory, or just update all plugins' help with `:Helptags`.

 ## Features
 This plugin attempts to update your `vim` plugins, either one at a time using